techman2553/Nomi-AutoPlayScript/README.md

 Known Issues:

--  The script will auto-click the play button for a dozen messages or so, then stop work.
+-  The script will auto-click the play button for a dozen messages or so, then stop working.
 I'm not sure why and would appreciate any help or insight to fix it.
 Refreshing the page restores functionality for a number of messages again.
+I have used the script for hours at a time, and it's a minor inconvenience to refresh the page ocassionally, but still - I'd love to get it fixed !

 Have fun !